-It is estimated that approximately 30 - 40 samples will be obtained in 2024-25.
+It is estimated that approximately 25 - 30 samples will be obtained.
 Food standards samples will be collected in blocks as part of the targeted programme, however complaint samples may be submitted at any time and it is difficult to predict the numbers of the latter that will be received.